-Chris has over 30 years' experience in international banking, working in the UK, France, Lebanon, Bahrain, Saudi Arabia and Australia, as well as being responsible for banking operations in Singapore, Hong Kong, South Korea, Australia and New Zealand.
-His first banking role was in London in the Africa and Middle East Department of National Westminster Bank.
-Later, in Saudi Arabia, he ran the Merchant Banking Division of The Saudi British Bank (HSBC affiliate) and established its international division.
-He then moved to Bahrain where he was part of a small team to establish a Kuwait-Bahrain consortium bank, and was promoted to Deputy General Manager, responsible for credit and marketing, treasury, investment, operations and administration.
-He worked for the bank for 7 years.
-He was also closely involved in mergers and acquisitions in South East Asia and Australasia, and subsequently worked in Australia for 2 years for a boutique merchant/investment bank in that field.
+I have over 40 years' experience in international banking and investment, working in banks in the UK, France, Lebanon, Bahrain, Saudi Arabia and Australia, as well as being responsible for banking operations in Singapore, Hong Kong, South Korea, Australia and New Zealand.
+My first banking role was in London in the Africa and Middle East Department of National Westminster Bank.
+Later, in Saudi Arabia, I ran the Merchant Banking Division of The Saudi British Bank (HSBC affiliate) and established its international division.
+I then moved to Bahrain where I was part of a small team to establish a Kuwait-Bahrain consortium bank operating in the Middle East, Asia Pacific and Australasia, and was promoted to Deputy General Manager, responsible for credit and marketing, treasury, investment, operations and administration.
+I worked for the bank for 7 years.
+I was also closely involved in mergers and acquisitions in South East Asia and Australasia, and subsequently worked in Australia for 2 years for a boutique merchant/investment bank in that field.

-Chris has served on various bank boards, including Korea International Finance Corporation (affiliated with World Bank/IFC) and Xiamen International Bank, in China.
-He has been a guest speaker at various international banking and investment conferences.
-In the UK, he served for many years as the UK Representative for the largest bank from the Philippines.
+I have served on various bank boards, including Korea International Finance Corporation (affiliated with World Bank/IFC) and Xiamen International Bank, in China.
+I have been a guest speaker at various international banking and investment conferences.
+In the UK, I served for many years as the UK Representative for the largest bank from the Philippines.

-More recently, he has worked for the British Government in Iraq to try to improve the banking sector in Basra Province, to increase access to credit for small and medium enterprises (SMEs), and to develop international trading and investment links for Iraq.
-During this time, he established the parameters for a regional SME loan fund in Basra.
-He also worked to assist UNIDO in the establishment of an SME fund for the whole of Iraq, and in formulating an Iraq agricultural credit scheme for an EU government.
-From July 2008 to June 2009, he worked in Baghdad on a World Bank assignment to restart an SME fund for the Iraqi government, and since October 2009 has been working in Jordan to restructure a government-owned development bank.
-In June 2011, he became part of a team monitoring the Temporary Financing Mechanism established to assist the new Libyan ruling council on behalf of the Contact Group.
-In 2012, he returned to Baghdad to work on a project to improve access to finance in Iraq and in upgrading the banking system.
+In 2006-2007, I worked for the British Government (DFID) in Iraq to try to improve the banking sector in Basra Province, to increase access to credit for small and medium enterprises (SMEs), and to develop international trading and investment links for Iraq.
+During this time, I established the parameters for a regional SME loan fund in Basra.
+I also worked to assist UNIDO in the establishment of an SME fund for the whole of Iraq, and in formulating an Iraq agricultural credit scheme for an EU government.
+From July 2008 to June 2009, I worked in Baghdad on a World Bank assignment to restart an SME fund for the Iraqi government, and from October 2009 to October 2011 worked in Jordan on a World Bank project to restructure a government-owned municipal bank.
+In June 2011, I became part of a small team monitoring the Temporary Financing Mechanism established to assist the new Libyan ruling council on behalf of the Contact Group, disbursing some US$ 1.6 billion for medical expenses and heating oil.
+In 2012, I returned to Baghdad to work on a USAID project to improve access to finance in Iraq and in upgrading the banking system.

-Chris was born in London, England.
-He was educated in the UK, France, Germany and Holland, and obtained a Double Honours Degree in Mechanical Engineering and Economics at the University of Birmingham.
-He later spent a year at MECAS in Lebanon learning Arabic.
+I was born in London, England, have British nationality and recently became a resident of Cyprus.
+I was educated in the UK, France, Germany and Holland, and obtained a Double Honours Degree in Mechanical Engineering and Economics at the University of Birmingham.
+I later spent a year at the Middle East Centre for Arabic Studies in Lebanon learning Arabic.